-I co-founded RaiseDonors because I’ve seen firsthand how online fundraising has transformed the way we give to the causes we care about.
-This isn’t a fad – it’s here to stay!
+I co-founded RaiseDonors because I’ve seen firsthand how online fundraising has transformed the way people give to the causes they care about.
+This isn’t a fad—it’s here to stay!

-And with the right tools and strategy, online fundraising can be one of the most effective ways to drive your mission forward towards your organizational goals.
+And with the right tools and strategy, online fundraising can be one of the most effective ways to drive your mission forward toward your organizational goals.

 Unfortunately, I’ve run into a lot of strange things that people believe about online fundraising that just aren’t true.

 These strange beliefs come out as bad expectations that can sabotage your best efforts to cultivate generosity online.